-El Gran Teatre del Liceu, a grandiose opera house constructed in 1847 on the Ramblas of Barcelona, has fulfilled its cultural and artistic function for generations, and is today one of the city’s most prominent landmarks.
+El Gran Teatre del Liceu constructed in 1847 on the Ramblas of Barcelona, has fulfilled its cultural and artistic function for generations, and is today one of the city’s most prominent landmarks.

 This spectacular theater, a relic of the Barcelona bourgeoisie of the 19th century, is a place both to see and be seen.

 The building officially opened on April 4, 1847, following the model of the grand theaters of Italy, and was designed to accommodate 4,000 audience members.
 On April 9, 1861, a fire destroyed a good part of the stage and auditorium.
 Its record-time restoration was carried out by the world-renowned architect Josep Oriol Mestres.

 On November 7, 1893, as a result of mounting social tensions, and amidst a series of workers’ revolts, an anarchist threw two bombs into the auditorium during the second act of Rossini's "Guillaume Tell" opera, killing 20 spectators and injuring scores more.
 The attack shook the entire city, and for years no one sat in the seats that had been occupied by those who were killed by the bombs.

 On January 31, 1994 another fire destroyed almost the entirety of the theater.
 The central façade and the main vestibule, with its grand staircase and Hall of Mirrors, were virtually all that remained of the structure.
 Its second reconstruction was carried out according to its original architectural plans.
 The auditorium, explicitly modeled after Milan’s Teatro alla Scala, was built in a horseshoe shape, spanning five floors of seating.
 It can now accommodate up to 2,292 spectators, making it one of Europe’s largest performing arts spaces.